 - Unplug DVDs, CDs or other USB drives from your PC and then shut it down.

-- Restart by pressing F8 key over and over again until it takes you to the Safe Mode with Networking
+- Restart by pressing F8 key over and over again until it takes you to the Safe Mode with Networking.

-- This will make your system boot up only critical processes and prevent certain malware infections from starting up.
+This will make your system boot up only critical processes and prevent certain malware infections from starting up.

-Step 3.
-Delete your temporary files
+Step 4.
+Delete temporary files.

 To make the scanning process smoother and simpler, you should delete all unessential temporary files from your computer.